srtucker22/glipchat/README.md

 ### Electron Notes:

 quasar uses <a href="https://github.com/mixmaxhq/meteor-electron" target="_blank">meteor-electron</a> to easily transform into a downloadable desktop app and update as you develop.
-For settings.json configuration for this feature, please refer to the <a href="https://github.com/mixmaxhq/meteor-electron" target="_blank">meteor-electron documentation</a>.
+For <code>settings.json</code> configuration for this feature, please refer to the <a href="https://github.com/mixmaxhq/meteor-electron" target="_blank">meteor-electron documentation</a>.

 meteor-electron has been modified to build a compressed version of the quasar desktop app at <code>quasar/public/downloads/{platform}-{arch}/quasar.zip</code>, which browser versions can reference for easy downloading.
 See <a href="https://github.com/srtucker22/quasar/blob/master/client/components/modules/download-button.component.jsx#L57" target="_blank">download-button.component.jsx</a> for how components reference this directory.

+To run the Electron app pointing to localhost, exclude the <code>rootUrl</code> parameter from <code>settings.json</code>, otherwise the Electron app will point to https://quasar.meteor.com.

 ## Application Design Overview